-adaptive\B Logicals.
+Logicals.
 If TRUE, the model adapts the baseline/background (B) of genomic measures for the test samples.
 The default is FALSE.

-adaptive\S Logicals.
-If TRUE, the model adapts the signatures (S) of genomic measures for the test samples.
-The default is FALSE.
+Logicals.
+If TRUE, the model adapts the signatures (S) of genomic measures mixture\beta outputDir double quotation marks.

-spike-and-slab mixture distribution.
+Logicals.
+If TRUE, elements of the pathway activation matrix are modeled by a spike-and-slab mixture distribution.
 The default is TRUE.

-outputDir The path to the directory to save the output files.
-The path needs to be quoted in double quotation marks.
+The path to the directory to save the output files.
+The path needs to be quoted in assign.mcmc 5 assign.mcmc